nanees15/SWE/README.md

     * system

 * Pre-Condition:
-    * there must be applications
+    * there must be at leaset one application

 * Post-Condition:
     * if driver is accepted, he should be able to use the application as a driver & his data should be added to database.
     * if there is missing data in the application, email is sent to the applicant
-    * status is changed from pending into finished
+    * status of application is changed from pending into finished

 * Output:
     * an email is sent to the desired person states if he is accepted or not, depend on Hr's evaluation.